 On the flip side, as cloud adoption becomes more and more prevalent, there are also signs of a reverse drain back to on-premise!
 Over time, customers are noticing that they are bombarded by hefty cloud usage bills, way more than what they had bargained for.
 There is a steep learning curve

 in assimilating the nuances of new cloud technologies and the innumerable options they offer.
 It is critical for organizations to clearly evaluate their needs, narrow down on reliable vendors with mature offerings, understand their feature set and billing nitty-gritties and finalize the best fit for their recovery goals.
 So, it is Cloud, but with Caution!

 - Integrating DR with the Application: Frank Jablonski, VP of Global Marketing, SIOS Technology Corppredicts that applications will soon have Disaster Recovery architected into their core, as a value-add.
 Cloud-native implementations will leverage the resiliency features of the cloud to deliver this value.

 The Proactive Approach

 Needless to say, investing in a proactive approach for disaster prevention will help mitigate the chances for a disaster in the first place.
 One sure-fire way to optimize IT infrastructure performance, prevent certain types of disasters and enhance business services continuity is to use AI augmented ITOps platforms to manage the IT environment.
-GAVS’ AIOps platform, Zero Incident FrameworkTM(ZIF) has modules powered by Advanced Machine Learning to Discover, Monitor, Analyze, Predict, and Remediate, helping organizations drive towards a Zero Incident EnterpriseTM.
+AIOps platform, ZIF has modules powered by Advanced Machine Learning to Discover, Monitor, Analyze, Predict, and Remediate, helping organizations drive towards a Zero Incident EnterpriseTM.
 For more information, please visit the ZIF website.